Kilo59/PR-AutoPlotter/README.md

 ##What is this?
 A platform to automate the computation/analysis of data from a microplate reader.

-Allows for users with minimal to no knowledge of programming to import large raw csv datasets, automate computations, analysis, visualizations, add their own specialized computational functions.
+Allows for users with minimal to no knowledge of programming to import large raw csv datasets, automate computations, analysis, visualizations, add their own specialized computational functions (in R or Python).
 Users can access these results remotely minutes after the plate reader has finsished taking it's final measurements.
+Remotely accessable via Google Spreadsheets and plotly

+Tested and Optimized for the BioscreenC 20 x 10 microplate reader

+##Dependencies
+* [gspread](https://github.com/burnash/gspread) | Google Spreadsheets Python API
+* [oauth2client](https://github.com/google/oauth2client) | Python library for accessing resources protected by OAuth 2.0

 ###Index
 * [Example](https://github.com/SpaceTuna8/data-alpha-Guilf/blob/master/README.md#example)